Scott O’Brien

 Network Deployment Integration

-• Partnered with edge and backbone teams, built tooling and workflows to make their turnup and migration processes more consistent and reliable
+• Partnered with edge and backbone teams, built tooling and workflows to make their turnup and migration processes more consistent and reliable.

 • Worked with partner Software Development Teams developing the workflow orchestration systems to help productionize their service.
 Add monitoring, find bottlenecks, and integrate with wider Facebook tooling to increase the responsiveness and reliability of their service.